Manquia/Distillery/Types.md

 Pre-Requisite: Memory.md Tier 1
-Summary: A basic overview of intrinsic types, and common user types seen in programming languages
+Summary: A basic overview of intrinsic types, and common user types seen in programming languages.
+This section does not include any containers (see @Containers.md for details on containers).

-Now we will go more in-depth to what the CPU will do foreach different type.
-The example below will investigate 8 bit integer types.
-For integer types of larger than 8 bits they work the same with more bits in the middle to represent more numbers.

-unsigned integer (8 bit) holding the value of 15: 00001111

 Tier 1.00: Integers (Signed and Unsigned)
 =========================================
 Examples are for 8-bit integers, but apply to 16,32,64,128 bit signed/unsigned integer types just add more value bits.

-Unsigned integers are a base 2 number.
+Computers represent integers in base 2.

-Unsigned Operation
+Common intrinsic integer operations:

-+ Addition       - Adds 2 unsigned numbers.
-If one of the 2 numbers is signed, the unsigned number will usually be converted to signed before doing signed addition.
+* '+' Addition       - Adds 2 signed or unsigned integers together.
+If integers' signed-ness does not match, usually the unsigned integer will be converted to signed before doing a signed addition.
-- Subtraction    - Subracts 1 unsigned number from another unsigned number.
-Often, programming languages will force a signed result, but both signed and unsigned results are possible.
+* '-' Subtraction    - Subracts 1 signed or unsigned integer from another.
+Subtraction in most programming languages of unsigned or signed numbers will result in a signed integer.
-* Multiplication - Multiply 2 unsigned numbers together.
-Results is also unsigned / Division       - Divides 1 usngiend number by another.
-Result is also unsigned and takes logical floor of the result.
+* '*' Multiplication - Multiply 2 signed or unsigned numbers together.
+* '/' Division       - Divides 1 signed or unsigned integer by another.
+Result m is also unsigned and takes logical floor of the result.

-unsigned Integer Memory Layout:
+Integer Memory Layout:
+```
 S <- signed bit (most significant) determines if integer is positive or negative.
-V <- value bit in base 2
+V <- value bit in base 2.
-```

 unsigned 8-bit integer: VVVVVVVV
 signed 8-bit integer:   SVVVVVVV

 8 bit unsigned integer examples: 00110110 = 54,   11111100 = 252
 8-bit signed integer examples:   00110110 = 54,   11111100 = -4
 ```
-Signed Integer's are 2's Compliment: If you want to invert the sign of the number then you flip all bits and add 1.
-This will give you the same number bit signed changed to match 2's compliment integers.
+Signed integer's are Two's Compliment: If you want to invert the sign of an integer then you flip all bits and add 1.
 ```
 2's compliment example: 54 = 00110110 -(flip bits)-> 11001001 -(add 1)-> 11001010 = -54
 2's Compliment example: -4 = 11111100 -(flip bits)-> 00000011 -(add 1)-> 00000100 = 4
 ```
-Notice that negative integers numbers are still basically in base 2, with the the 0 and 1 are flipped and then we just add 1.

 Teir 1.01: Floating Point/Real Numbers
 ======================================